sourabhkrishnani/SAAS-Smart_Attendance-Analytics_System/README.md

 Introduction

-This project provides a Flask application that enables you to manage your facial recognition framework and API.
-It offers functionalities for adding faces to the recognition database, potentially interacting with external systems, and visualizing faces.
+A Vision Based Flask application that enables you to Track and Monitor attendance and access individual statistics for analysis.
+This project not only facilitates the process of attendance tracking but also helps in analytics by reading patterns and statistics which can also be used for commercial and reasearch purposes

 Key Features